tylernford/cocina_build/content/news/mexico-world-cup-game---cocina-214-june-23rd-with-happy-hour-specials-.md

 +++
 Mexico World Cup Game vs. South Korea

-Come cheer on Mexico and enjoy our Happy Hour this Saturday until 3:00 pm !
-We will OPEN EARLY at 10:30am to watch the game.
+Come cheer on Mexico and enjoy our Happy Hour this Saturday from 11:00 am until 3:00 pm!

 **Where:** Cocina 214 Bar (both locations)